★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from Dividend.com and The Earnings Watcher?

-Dividend.com supports data exports to CSV, and Excel.
-The Earnings Watcher has more limited export options.
+Dividend.com exports to CSV and Excel.
+The Earnings Watcher is stingier about getting data out.

 Are Dividend.com and The Earnings Watcher good for long-term investing?

-Dividend.com includes a stock screener for finding investment ideas.
-The Earnings Watcher focuses on other analytical tools.
+Dividend.com has a stock screener for surfacing ideas; The Earnings Watcher doesn't, and focuses its energy elsewhere.

 Other tools you might like